Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - North Dakota

 Alternative response shall not be used when the following are true:

-• The initial report contains abuse or neglect concerns for the newborn or other children in the home, in addition to substance exposure.
+• The initial report contains abuse or neglect concerns for the infant or other children in the home, in addition to substance exposure.

-• The newborn affected by substance exposure is over 28 days old.
+• The infant affected by substance exposure is over 12 months old.

-• There is a history of previous CPS assessments with a services-required determination related to physical abuse, sexual abuse, or medical neglect or a recent assessment with a services-required determination (within 6 months).
+• There is a history of previous CPS assessments with a services-required or confirmed determination related to physical abuse, sexual abuse, or medical neglect.

 • There is a history of failure to thrive, death of a child from abuse or neglect, or undetermined injury or death of an infant.

-• The newborn, other siblings, or household members are currently in the care and custody of a county or the department.
+• The infant, other siblings, or household members are currently in the care and custody of a human service zone, Tribal jurisdiction, or out-of-State child welfare jurisdiction.

 Responsibility for Development of the Plan of Safe Care